The Nitty Gritty of EV Charging Claims via a Novated Lease

 Including your odometer reading in claim forms

-To maximise your potential tax benefit for EV charging claims, record your odometer reading on 1 April 2025 and keep it handy for taxation purposes.
+To maximise your potential tax benefit for EV charging claims, record your odometer reading on 1 April 2026 and keep it handy for taxation purposes.
 The ATO guidelines state that kilometres can only be claimed within the same FBT year.
-Therefore, we would need to know your odometer reading from the beginning of the 2025-2026 Fringe Benefits Tax (FBT) year to the date of your claim, in order to have an accurate record of your kilometres and reimburse you accordingly.
+Therefore, we would need to know your odometer reading from the beginning of the 2026-2027 FBT year to the date of your claim, to have an accurate record of your kilometres and reimburse you accordingly.

 How to get a shortcut method claim form